Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/06-Screenshots/XXI. Drive-Mappings-Settings/README.md

 ---

+## 9. 🔗 Applying Drive Mappings Using Security Filtering

+Use Security Filtering to apply drive mappings only to specific users or groups, providing granular control over who receives which mapped drives.

+📸 **Applying Drive Mappings Using Security Filtering**

+---

-## 6. ✅ Verifying Drive Mapping on Client Machines
+## 10. ✅ Verifying Drive Mapping on Client Machines

 Once configured, verify that the drive mappings are applied correctly by checking the This PC window or using the net use command.